Menu

 In August 1993 Rita Espinoza from the Chilean Social Club wrote:

 I tried to ring you in order to confirm our stay at your camp site.
 I found it impossible to get through.
-I tried to ring later but encountered the same signal on 10 August around 7 – 8.30 pm.
+I tried to ring later but encountered the same signal on the 10th of August around 7 – 8.30 pm.
 I believe you have a problem with the exchange and strongly advise you contact Telstra.

 Do you remember the same problem happened in April and May of this year?